Haemorrhoid Surgery (Haemorrhoidectomy) Hampton

 Symptoms of Haemorrhoids

-- Bright red blood on the toilet paper after you wipe (typically painless bleeding)
+- Painless bleeding, often seen as bright red blood on the toilet paper after you wipe.

-- Noticing lumps or soft skin tags in the anal area.
+- The presence of lumps or skin tags near the anus.

 orrhoids may develop blood clotting (thrombosis), which often causes sudden and painful swelling until the clot dissolves.